-YMCA Trinity Group is aware of its obligations under the Data Protection Act 2018 and is committed to processing your data securely and transparently.
-This privacy statement sets out, in line with the Data Protection Act, the types of data that we hold on you as an employee of YMCA Trinity Group.
+YMCA Trinity Group is aware of its obligations under the general Data Protection Regulations and Data Protection Act 2018 and is committed to processing your data securely and transparently.
+This privacy statement sets out, in line with Data Protection, the types of data we hold on you as a volunteer of YMCA Trinity Group.
 It also sets out how we use that information, how long we keep it for and other relevant information about your data.

-This statement applies to current and former employees, workers, agency workers and contractors.
+This statement applies to current and former volunteers.
 This statement does not form part of any contract of employment or other contract to provide services, and we may update this statement at any time.